dbj-data/machine_wide/README.md

 ![jester](media/jester_box_cpp_exception.png)

+> 2021 FEB note: MS STL can be built and used in a so called "kernel" mode.** That is a "big deal"**.
+That means non standard C++ and non standard std lib, are delivered and maintained by Microsoft.
+>
+> No C++ exceptions, and no RTTI
+> "kernel" mode does not require using the cl.exe `/kernel` switch.
+> `CPP_UNWIND` is undefined if cl.exe switch `/DNO_EXCEPTIONS=1` is used
+> Also keywords: `try`,`throw` and `switch` are rendered non-existent
+> [RTTI](https://docs.microsoft.com/en-us/cpp/build/reference/gr-enable-run-time-type-information?view=msvc-160) is switched off by using `/GR-` cl.exe switch

 > Quick Start Note: For full foreign repos, if they are not SubModules, please go to their GitHub locations.
-Here is just a source, used in Windows only builds.
-For building we use only Visual Studio.
+Usually, here is just a source, used in Windows only builds.
+> For building we use only Visual Studio.
 For every other "MACHINE_WIDE" stuff, if there are lib's or dll's they are in `~\MACHINE_WIDE\lib`.
 Please add it to your `/LIBPATH`.
 For happy Visual Studio building (clang-cl or cl) please your lib after the `/linker` switch.